OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/2022/20220415-project-report.md

 We have nominated Aeva Black from OSI as an outside resource.
 We have nominated Dr. Piero Bonissone as a guest speaker.
 These nominations are proceeding.

+"Safe Uses of AI and ML" kickoff meeting was a success, and ORI volunteers will be involved in contributing towards reports and advice that will go to the FCC TAC.
+The TAC advises the US FCC.

 #### Taxes Underway